The Department of Geology offers programs leading to the,

 - In geology-related and allied sciences, we are looking for a GPA of 3.0 or better

-- Field Camp.
-Although not a requirement for admission, completion a field camp is a requirement for our MS or MA degrees.
-Students are encouraged to have completed a summer field camp before starting their graduate program at PSU.
+- Field Camp & Linear Algebra.
+Although not a requirement for admission, completion a field camp and linear algrebra a requirement for our MS or MA degrees.
+Students are encouraged to have completed a summer field camp and linear algebra before starting their graduate program at PSU.

 For applicants without a BS in Geology

 - Allied Sciences requirements (see section above)

 - Equivalent of our undergraduate core: